ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 that encode routing information in the connection ID.
 When operating in forwarded mode, clients send QUIC packets destined for the target directly to the proxy.
-Since these packets are generated using the target CID, load balancers would not be able to route packets to the correct proxy if the packets were sent with the target CID.
+Since these packets are generated using the target CID, load balancers may not have the necessary information to route packets to the correct proxy.
 The target VCID is a VCID chosen by the proxy that the client uses when sending forwarded mode packets.
 The proxy replaces the target VCID with the target CID prior to forwarding the packet to the target.